Kryzert/NormaSimulator/README.md

 # [EN]
 # 1. Runing the app:
-Access the "release" folder and run the ".exe" application.
+Access the "bin" then "release" folder and run the ".exe" application.
 After the application runs, you will be able to see a screen with 2 inputs, 3 buttons and a white console.

 # 2. Using the app: